a-ignatov-parc/requirejs-sandbox/README.md

 # Description

-Sandbox manager for [require.js](http://requirejs.org/) that allows to run multiple apps without execution scope intersections.
-Can be helpful when you need to run your app with other apps and you don't want to change your app's codebase.
-Just setup and run.
+Sandbox manager for [require.js](http://requirejs.org/) allows user to run multiple apps without scope intersection issues.
+Sandbox can be helpful when running your app with other apps and you don't want to change your app's codebase.
+You can just setup and run.

 ---